koshian2/ResNet-MultipleFramework/README.md

 | TF-Keras(TPU) | 7 |       44 |        0.167 |    19.969 |
 | TF-Keras(TPU) | 9 |       56 |        0.133 |    19.932 |

 (TensorFlow：1.11.0-rc2、Keras：2.1.6)
+Batch-size is changed to 1024

 **TPU is extremely fast!!!** TPU is at least x6 faster than GPU version of Keras, and x3.5 faster than PyTorch which was the fastest among GPU frameworks.

 ![](images/times_tpu.png)

-But sadly, however, LearningRateScheduler does not work on the TPU due to a bug in TensorFlow.
+But sadly, LearningRateScheduler does not work on the TPU due to a bug in TensorFlow.
 Therefore, accuracy is a little bit worse than the GPU.

 # See Details(Japanese)
 * https://blog.shikoan.com/resnet-multiple-framework/